 Board investigators determined that the location of where the livestock were observed by the HRFN is outside of any Range Act agreement boundary.
 Investigators also determined the Halfway River and its banks are Crown range as defined in the Range Act.
-The Range Act defines Crown range as, "Crown land leased under the Land Act."
+The Range Act defines Crown range as, "Crown landviii in a range district, but does not include Crown land leased under the Land Act."
 Crown land in a range district is established under the Administrative Boundaries Regulation.
 The regulation establishes that all land within the northeast range district, which includes the Halfway River, as Crown range.